wso2/docs-choreo-dev/en/docs/authentication-and-authorization/secure-api-access-with-azure-ad.md

 # Secure API Access with Microsoft Azure Active Directory (Azure AD)

 API security refers to the measures and practices used to protect Application Programming Interfaces (APIs) from potential threats and vulnerabilities.
-APIs are essential for enabling communication and data exchange between different software applications and services, making them a critical component in modern software development.
-However, their openness and accessibility can also make them targets for various security risks.
 Authentication and authorization are key aspects of API security.
 Authentication is ensuring that only authorized users or applications can access the API.
 This can involve using API keys, tokens, or more advanced authentication methods like OAuth 2.0.
 Authorization is controlling what authenticated users or applications are allowed to do within the API.
 Authorization mechanisms restrict access to specific resources and actions based on user roles or permissions.

 Organizations using Microsoft Azure AD for identity and access management (IAM) can seamlessly integrate it with Choreo as an external Identity Provider (IdP).
 This guide will walk you through setting up Choreo to authenticate API invocations through Azure AD which is configured as an external IdP.